-It has been a while since Henry Chesbrough coined the term Open Innovation and formulated it’s definition: “combining internal and external ideas as well as internal and external paths to market to advance the development of new technologies.”
+It has been a while since Henry Chesbrough coined the term Open Innovation and formulated its definition: “combining internal and external ideas as well as internal and external paths to market to advance the development of new technologies.”
 (Chesbrough, 2003).
-In the course of time, the terminology surrounding Open Innovation has evolved alongside developments in management literature and practises.
-Open Innovation as a paradigm on itself is on its quest to touch base.
+Over the course of time, the terminology relating with Open Innovation has evolved alongside developments in management literature and practices.
+Open Innovation as a paradigm on itself is on its quest to touch base outside the academic world.
 Rather than taking a (technical) process-oriented approach, Open Innovation is now also about Open Business Models (Chesbrough, 2006), Open Services (Chesbrough, 2010) – both from a more strategic perspective – and practical tools (Vanhaverbeeke, 2017) – more from a tactical or operational point-of-view.Read more

 2015’s Innovation Management conference (ISPIM) was all about Open Innovation.
 In fact, it was one of the most keywords – and definitely the most specific one – used amongst all 233 papers presented during the conference.
 Although the articles are not completely available yet (if you’re not a member), I have used it to draw up a list of the 15 best articles presented on the conference on Open Innovation of 2015 so far.
 I have added elements of the abstracts here, but following the links you can download the full papers from the ISPIM website.Read more

 – Intra-organizational Individual : Group/Team , Project , Functional area , Business unit

 – Organizational Firm : Other (non-firm) organization, Strategy , Business model

 – Industry: Industry development , Inter-industry differences